 This coach is pre-wired for installation of a digital satellite TV system.
-Coaxial cable connections to hook up your satellite receiver are located near the entertainment center cabinet.
+Coaxial cable connections to hook up your satellite receiver are located inside a cabinet near the TV.

 A second connection may be included in an overhead cabinet in the bedroom for the rear TV (if equipped).